digitalideation/ba_222_gencg_h1801/examples/readme.md

 This directory hosts all the examples / starter code for the classes.
 New examples will be added regularly so you might have to pull it or sync it later on...

-If you like to modify some of the examples it is recommended for each student to copy the files into your own class repository and do the changes there.
-Copy and paste `sketch.js` there
+If you like to modify some of the examples copy the files into your own repo and do the changes there.

 ```
 ├── 01_01               (example dir)